 Defined goals provide the foundation for great achievements, and motivational speaker Zig Ziglar reminds us that “a goal properly set is halfway reached”.

 Getting pleasure out of an activity, like a workout, increases our motivation.
-If the task is something that we don’t want to do, then behavioural research shows that even financial incentives aren’t enough to keep us on track.
+If the task is something that we don’t want to do, behavioural research shows that even financial incentives aren’t enough to keep us on track.

 Self-Determination Theory (SDT) says that goals are either intrinsically or extrinsically controlled.
 When you reach your intrinsic goals, you enjoy the activity in itself, so you aren’t even aware of how much time has passed.
 Extrinsically controlled goals, on the other hand, exist when your focus isn’t on the actual activity – but how it can help you to reach a desired outcome.

-When we know that we’ll only have to do the task for 1 hour instead of giving ourselves a whole ‘day’ then it is much easier to use time to its maximum potential.
+When we know that we’ll only have to do the task for 1 hour instead of giving ourselves a whole ‘day’ then it’s much easier to use time to its maximum potential.
 Otherwise, we can easily find other ways to fill time if we give ourselves more than we need (cat videos anyone?)
-If you schedule time for your goal between other activities, then it also gives you the time pressure of needing to complete it before your next meeting.
+If you schedule time for your goal between other activities, it also gives you the time pressure of needing to complete it before your next meeting.

 Visual aids such as a mood board or imagery around your home provide inspiration and make your vision something that you can see with your own eyes.
 They give you something tangible to work towards, which in turn works wonders for keeping motivation high.
-The process of creating a moodboard is very personal and you can decide which elements of your vision you want to include, and which you don’t.

 Getting crystal clear on your end result and being reminded of it daily will raise your motivation to whole new levels!